uchicago-CAPP30122-win-2022/proj-yams/README.md

 factors that may affect urban growth and decay.

+Project Deliverable:
+Our project write-up is in proj-yams/project_deliverables/project_write_up

 STEPS TO RUN THE APPLICATION:

 1. Create & launch a Virtual Environment with Dependencies: